 Like the bassist in Spinal Tap, your kid has turned it up to 11.
 Finding age-appropriate gifts for 11-year-olds or kids of any age is tricky — while toddlers are engaged by problem-solving of almost any kind, older kids have their own well-developed interests to consider.
 The best toys for 11-year-olds, who are caught in that sometimes-tricky spot between little kid and adolescent, should acknowledge that they’re morphing into independent people with their own pursuits and developing social lives.

-That makes finding the right gift a challenge — in part because the best birthday gift ideas will be dependent on the specific interests of the 11-year-old in question.
+That makes finding the right gift a challenge — in part because the best birthday and Christmas gift ideas will be dependent on the specific interests of the 11-year-old in question.
 Some cling to childhood and some blossom quite suddenly into full tweendom.
 Most, however, swing wildly back and forth between mature and immature behaviors — and remain more than happy to play with a good toy.

 Related: Gift Ideas for 10-Year-Olds